-Ms. Dolghih is a Shareholder at GODWIN BOWMAN & MARTINEZ PC, with a broad business and employment litigation practice.
+Ms. Dolghih is a partner at Lewis Brisbois, with a broad business and employment litigation practice.
 After graduating from Baylor Law School at 23 years old, she began specializing in complex commercial litigation, later adding employment litigation as well.

 A big part of her practice consists of enforcing non-compete agreements and assisting employers in preventing and prosecuting misappropriation of trade secrets by former employees and competitors.

 Ms. Dolghih represents companies and individuals in a variety of business disputes, including:

 - Fraud and fraudulent inducement

 - Breaches of fiduciary duties

 - Director and officer liability

 - Business disparagement

 Ms. Dolghih has extensive experience in representing both employers and employees in disputes involving non-compete agreements and trade secrets misappropriation.
 Most recently, she has: